wogsland/TR-ATM/README.md

 # ATM

 This is a demo ATM project implementing the specified [requirements](REQUIREMENTS.md).
+Further potential improvements which could be implemented beyond this are described in the [issues](https://github.com/wogsland/TR-ATM/issues).

 ## Frontend